onnx/onnx-mlir/docs/Docker.md

 ## Easy Script to Compile a Model

 A python convenience script is provided to allow you to run ONNX MLIR inside a docker container as if running the ONNX MLIR compiler directly on the host.
+The resulting output is an Linux ELF library implemening the ONNX model.
 The `onnx-mlir.py` script is located in the [docker](../docker) directory.
 For example, compiling a mninst model can be done as follows.
 ```
-# docker/onnx-mlir.py --EmitLib mnist/model.onnx
+# docker/onnx-mlir.py -O3 --EmitLib mnist/model.onnx
 505a5a6fb7d0: Pulling fs layer
 505a5a6fb7d0: Verifying Checksum
 505a5a6fb7d0: Download complete